 Rabbi Yossi Haglili was a third generation Tanah (scholar of the Mishna) who lived at the beginning of the second-century common era.
 He was a student of Rabbi Akiva and Rabbi Tarfon and contemporary of Rabbi Eliezer, Rabbi Elazar ben Azarya and Rabbi Meir, and lived during the Bar Kochba revolt.

 Rabbi Yossi Haglili’s wife was malicious and quarrelsome.
-She would frequently insult and abuse him in the presence of his pupils and friends and they got divorced after his students persuaded him to marry a better wife.
+She would frequently insult and abuse him in the presence of his pupils and friends.
+Rabbi Yossi divorced his wife after his students persuaded him to marry a better wife.

 His ex-wife went ahead and remarried the lowly town watchman; this was divine retribution for her sins.
 Eventually, her new husband became blind.
 She was forced to lead the watchman around town as he begged for their sustenance.